JMiller7334/Python-NutritionTracker/README.md

 ## Additional Info
-This is an update to my 2018 Python Project from college where I have converted the
+This is an update to my 2018 Python Project from college where I have converted the .py into an .exe file that can be run.
   + The original repository can be found here: https://github.com/JMiller7334/PRG105-2018